 Whiteside Capital—had zero assets and owed CA$214,618,937.

-Quadriga’s financial affairs are a complete mess, and EY will probably never be able to sort everything out.
-The firm says “a complete and fulsome review of Quadriga’s financial affairs will take considerable time and effort to pursue and may not be possible or cost effective to complete.”
+Quadriga’s financial affairs are a total mess, and EY will probably never be able to sort everything out.
+“A complete and fulsome review of Quadriga’s financial affairs will take considerable time and effort to pursue and may not be possible or cost effective to complete.”
 It is relying an unaudited information for this report.

 Tracking down the funds